Face to Place Giving: Maximise Visibility & Boost Donations

 This is where Face to Place Giving comes in.

-Giving is easy, if you know how.
+Giving is easy, if you know how

 Implementing any strategy takes time and testing.
 But what happens if you don’t have time to pilot new technology?
+With resources already under strain, a quick but considered decision is probably what’s most helpful.

 We’ve built a proven reputation for expertise in this area, through years helping charities manage and improve their contactless donations income with our Donation Station.

 So, if you’re keen to embrace Face to Place giving, you’ll need to look at both the physical and digital for successful donation experiences.
+If you want more people to give, you’ll need to explore how they want to give.

-5 Tips for maximising the visibility of your in-situ contactless fundraising
+Five tips for maximising the visibility of your in-situ contactless fundraising

 1. Footfall - where do your supporters visit?

+Knowing the typical footfall and flow of a venue’s visitor journey can help you to position your device effectively.
 Consider your busiest or easiest access locations e.g. the visitor entrance, in order to optimize the number of people who interact with the device.

 The more people who see it, the more people have the opportunity to engage.